 Puerto Rican punk band vanishes without a trace.
 Police sift clues.

 I think someone made a mistake when they printed the flyers.
-The show was billed as “Horror Rock”, but Renegade Ape was clearly a hardcore punk band.
-Looking back at the flyer, I actually get a bit nostalgic.
-This was back in a day when bands from all over the place would tour around the country in a van Minutemen style.
+The show was billed as “Horror Rock,” but Renegade Ape was clearly a hardcore punk band.
+Looking back at the flyer, I get a bit nostalgic.
+This was back in a day when bands from all over the place toured the country in a van Minutemen style.
 I’m sure they probably still do, but it couldn’t possibly be like it was back then.

 This was around the time the Dead Kennedys played a gig in a dairy barn out in Clovis.
 There were no less than 27 opening bands that night.
-Apparently everyone and his mohawk wanted to open for Jello and Co.
-That show was finally broken up by the Clovis PD about 10 seconds into the DK’s second song.
+Everyone and his mohawk wanted to open for Jello and Co.
+That show was broken up by the Clovis PD about 10 seconds into the DK’s second song.
 Good thing they booked so many opening bands.

 Anyway, back to Renegade Ape.
 I never imagined the band did not exist.
-In fact, those were my exact words – you can check the article in the Fresno Bee.
+In fact, those were my exact words – I’m quoted in the Fresno Bee.
 If the Bee says it, it must be true!

-To be fair, KFSR hadn’t actually promoted the show.
+To be fair, KFSR hadn’t actually “promoted” the show.
 They merely announced the free event during regularly scheduled public service announcements.
 I suppose you could argue the Bee was just doing the same.
-Except they did print a photo, so it was kind of strange that one of their reporters was running around pointing fingers.
+Except they did print a photo, so it was kind of strange that one of their reporters was pointing fingers at another media outlet.

-Now that 20 years has passed, I feel it’s time to reveal the truth about Renegade Ape, so here it is: Renegade Ape was a real band.
+Now that 20 years have passed, I feel it’s time to reveal the truth about Renegade Ape, so here it is: Renegade Ape was a real band.
 They were from Puerto Rico.
-They really wanted to play in Fresno that night, but things just didn’t work out like they’d planned.
+They really wanted to play in Fresno that night, but things just didn’t work out as planned.

 I know Renegade Ape existed because they sent me a personal note of apology shortly after the show that didn’t happen.
-They also sent a tape, which was dubbed to a cart and put into KFSR’s cart rack with songs from various local bands.
-The song received a surprising amount of airplay for the rest of that summer, and the band became a staple of Johnny Heathen’s hardcore show.
+They also sent a tape, which was dubbed to a cart and put in KFSR’s cart rack with songs from local bands.
+The song received a surprising amount of airplay over the rest of that summer, and the band became a staple of Johnny Heathen’s hardcore show.

-Do you think Johnny Heathen would be fooled by the old fake band hoax?”
+Do you think Johnny Heathen would be fooled by the old “fake band hoax?”
 Johnny was hardcore.
 There’s no way he’d be fooled.

-There’s one other weird vivid memory I have of that evening: Dale Stewart lobbying on behalf of the no-shows.
+There’s one other weird vivid memory I have of that evening: Dale Stewart arguing on behalf of the missing band.
 He was explaining to anyone who would listen how difficult it was to be in a band — and not just any kind of band, a hardcore band.
-He came up with any number of possible scenarios for what might have happened (“The lead singer might be in jail.”
-“They might have been deported”).
-None of them seemed particularly promising for our primate friends.
+He came up with a number of possible scenarios for what might have happened (“The lead singer might be in jail.”
+“They might have been deported,” “The van broke down”).

-Still, I’d like to believe Renegade Ape were real.
+Still, I’d like to believe Renegade Ape was real.
 And whatever happened to Death Trap and Diet Food Terror?

 Originally published on superman-tim.com